 Your Best Days Are Ahead of You

 Lisa Rogers Counseling is based in New York City.
-I am available for service via teletherapy in New York, California, Texas, Illinois, Vermont, New Jersey, and Florida.
+I am available for service via teletherapy in New York, California, Texas, Illinois, Vermont, Georgia, New Jersey, and Florida.
 I offer services in the following areas:

 - Adult Therapy: Individual, marriage, couples, group and family therapy